KazMorita/polyhedron_distortion/README.md

 # Background
 This code allows you to convert distortions into a small-sized vector, possibly suitable for machine learning input.
-Example for octahedron is given, but it is applicable to any type of polyhedron.
+An example for octahedron is given, but it is applicable to any type of polyhedron.

 # Contents
 ## Dependencies